 3. Pick the Perfect Implant Size

 There is no one perfect breast size; in order to achieve a less apparently fake breast augmentation, you will need to spend some time with your cosmetic surgeon working out what size will suit your body best.
-Look for a surgeon who offers 3D imaging to give you a clear idea of how different implant sizes will look.
+Look for an experienced breast augmentation surgeon who can give give you a clear idea of how different implant sizes will look.

 4. Position Wisely